 Since March 2020, we have commercially launched several COVID-19 tests for the detection of SARS-CoV-2, the virus that causes COVID-19, including NGS and RT-PCR-based tests.
 We have received an EUA from the FDA for RT-PCR-based tests for the detection of SARS-CoV-2 using upper respiratory specimens (nasal, nasopharyngeal, and oropharyngeal swabs) and for our at-home COVID-19 testing service through Picture Genetics.
 The FDA granted an EUA for our at-home testing service for COVID-19 and RT-PCR-based tests only for the detection of nucleic acid from SARS-CoV-2, not for any other viruses or pathogens.
+The FDA recently established additional conditions for all emergency authorizations of COVID-19 molecular, antigen, and serology tests to account for emerging mutations of the SARS-CoV-2 virus, which serve to revise our previously issued EUA.

 We are currently accepting patient samples directly to our Biosafety Level 2, certified laboratories in Temple City, California and Houston, Texas where we have the capacity to accept and process thousands of samples per day with a typical turn-around time of 24-48 hours from the time the sample is received and accepted.
 To date, we have processed orders for our COVID-19 tests from a variety of customers, including governmental bodies, municipalities, and large corporations.
 Due to the significant demand for COVID-19 testing services, our business has expanded rapidly since March 2020.
-This expansion has necessitated a very significant increase in our total headcount from 154 in March 2020 to 626 in June 2021, and the volume of tests we perform on a daily basis has increased by more than 2900% in that time.
+This expansion has necessitated a very significant increase in our total headcount, and the volume of tests we perform on a daily basis has increased by more than 10,000% since March 2020.

 In addition, while most of our genetics testing business relied upon direct payments from hospitals, medical institutions and other laboratories, the majority of our revenues from our COVID-19 testing business result from reimbursements from third party payors, including private insurance and Medicare.
 To meet the demand for COVID-19 testing, we have increased the number of shifts at our main laboratory in Temple City, California and established a new laboratory in Houston, Texas.
 This substantial increase in all of our activities has caused significant changes in our business and a dramatic increase in our revenues and operating results.
 Each of these developments presents new challenges for our company and management team, and we cannot provide assurance that we will continue to be able to manage those challenges effectively.
 Our management team has not previously managed a business through such a dramatic acceleration, and the impacts of any failures, mistakes or missed opportunities could be magnified by our current rate of growth.
 The continued success of this business will depend upon our ability to rapidly deliver accurate results, and any failure, or perceived failure, in meeting these objectives could cause our COVID-19 testing business to decline rapidly.
 In addition, there are many new entrants to this market, and these competitors may cause price declines or reduced market share for us.
 The increase of our business with third party payors increases the regulatory scrutiny and risks that we face.
 While we anticipate that demand for our COVID-19 tests will eventually decrease, we are continuing to invest in expanding our capacity to meet the increasing demand that we anticipate over the next several years.
-There can be no assurance that our increased investments in our COVID-19 testing capacity and capabilities will result in desirable returns, and if our operating results decline as a result of decreased demand, whether as the result of a decline in the prevalence of COVID-19 or otherwise, our stock price could decline.
+There can be no assurance that our increased investments in our COVID-19 testing capacity and capabilities will result in desirable returns, and if our operating results decline as a result of decreased demand, whether as the result of a decline in the prevalence of COVID-19 or otherwise, our stock